Alex21c/GeeksterM4AssignmentPersonInfoCard/README.md

 # Assignment, Person Info.
 Card (Geekster MERN Stack Module 4)
 Completed Geekster Assignment Personal Info.
 Card, using local storage which is a part of HTML5 Web Storage API.
-Concept is simple, a form is given to capture info. from user, and when form is submitted, all the data is stored into local client storate using HTML5 web storage API.
+Concept is simple, a form is given to capture info. from user, and when form is submitted, all the data is stored into local client storage using HTML5 web storage API.

 ![](thumbnail.png)